ben-jacobson/Remora-STM32F4xx-W5500/README.md

 Board will not start until ethernet connection is established.

 All credit to Scotta, Expatria Technologies, Cakeslob and Terje IO.
-I didn't write this project, simply ported it and customised it to the needs of the Nucleo Hat hardware
+I didn't write this project, only contributed some UART, PWM code and other bug fixes.